Surprising Remote Work Burnout Statistics in 2024

 Missing a supportive environment

-Remote work burnout statistics show from their employers.
+Remote work burnout statistics show 48% of remote employees feel they have no emotional support from their employers.
 Without personal interaction with managers and co-workers, it's difficult for them to know there's anything wrong or that you need support.
 If you feel burnt out, you need to be able to communicate this to your managers and co-workers.

 Employers can provide support by showing they care and taking an interest in the well-being of remote employees.
 Connecting through regular video calls and asking for honest feedback about how home-based employees are feeling is a step in the right direction.
 This helps to build real relationships and trust.

 Taking all the remote work burnout statistics into account, it's clear that there is a major issue, but there are solutions for employers and employees to combat burnout due to working from home.
-Certainly, one of these solutions could be —a blend of home- and office-based working.
+Certainly, one of these solutions could be hybrid working—a blend of home- and office-based working.

 Make business travel simpler.
 Forever.